shelleywong/CSCI211-Course-Materials/Programs/program01.md

 The input numbers might be on separate lines.
 If you read them using `cin >>` you don't have to think about lines, spaces, tabs.<br>

 Your program must be able to read up to 100 positive integers (greater than 0) from standard input.
 You must store these integers in a single array.
-For this program, do **not** use a vector.
+For this program, do **not** use a standard template library container, such as a vector.

 > Note: Did you remember to handle negative numbers?